ssannnn/espacio_amapola_v2.1/README.md

 # Espacio Amapola Landing Page

-A modern and accessible landing page for **Espacio Amapola**, a maternal-infant support service.
-This site showcases service offerings (_Prenatal_, _Couples Sessions_, _Postpartum_), real testimonials, an About Me section with the lead professional, an FAQ, and a direct contact form via WhatsApp.
+A modern, responsive, and accessible landing page for **Espacio Amapola**, specializing in maternal-infant support.
+Visitors can explore service offerings (Prenatal, Couples Sessions, Postpartum), read authentic testimonials, learn about the lead professional, browse FAQs, and get in touch via WhatsApp.

 ---